chrissyhroberts/Time_Tracker/README.md

 *  Added error handling for invalid datetime inputs
 *  Improved UI layout with clearer labeling and font styling
 *  Refactored duration and summary calculation logic for consistency

+V1.1.1

+* Auto-updating 'Stop Time' field every second using a QTimer.
+* Manual override detection: if user edits the field, auto-update stops.
+* Restart auto-update when a new task is started.
+* Refresh now updates start date to today’s date.

 ## Installation